rogers3/ECE434/hw08/README.md

 Is there jitter?

 Run the pwm-test.c program to change the on and off times.
 Does it work?

-Yes it does work the output is included below
+    Yes, the program does work the code it outputs is included below:
         Servo tester
         Using /dev/mem.
         countOn: 1, countOff: 19, count: 20
         countOn: 2, countOff: 18, count: 20
         countOn: 3, countOff: 17, count: 20
         countOn: 4, countOff: 16, count: 20
         munmap succeeded

 ## Reading an Input at Regular Intervals: ##

+How fast the code can transfer the input to the output:

+    BLA

 ## Analog Wave Genorator: ##